KageKirin/NuGettier/README.md

 # NuGettier

-A nuget helper tool for dotnet.
+A nuget helper tool for dotnet with integrated support for Unity package creation.

 ## Installation